TDEE Calculator

 About the TDEE Calculator

 A TDEE calculator (Total Daily Energy Expenditure calculator) tells you exactly how many calories your body burns every single day — your true maintenance calories.
-TDEE is the master number in nutrition: eat below it and you lose weight; eat above it and you gain; eat at it and weight stays the same.
-Unlike BMR (which only measures calories burned at rest), TDEE captures everything — your resting metabolism, the thermic effect of digesting food, your formal exercise, and all the incidental movement throughout your day including walking, standing, and fidgeting (collectively called NEAT: Non-Exercise Activity Thermogenesis).
+TDEE is the master number in nutrition: eat below it and you lose weight; eat above it and you gain; eat at it and your weight stays the same.
+Unlike BMR, which only measures calories burned at complete rest, TDEE captures everything — your resting metabolism, the thermic effect of digesting food, your formal exercise sessions, and all the incidental movement throughout your day including walking, standing, and fidgeting, which are collectively called NEAT (Non-Exercise Activity Thermogenesis).
 Our free TDEE calculator uses the Mifflin-St Jeor equation for BMR — validated as the most accurate formula for the general adult population in peer-reviewed clinical studies — then applies a precise activity multiplier to produce your full daily energy expenditure.
-The output includes your maintenance TDEE alongside targeted calorie levels for different goals: a mild 250 cal/day deficit for slow, sustainable fat loss; a moderate 500 cal/day deficit for approximately 1 lb/week fat loss; an aggressive 750 cal/day deficit for faster cutting; and 250-500 calorie surpluses for lean muscle building.
-TDEE is the foundation of every legitimate nutrition approach — IIFYM, flexible dieting, keto, intermittent fasting, reverse dieting, and contest prep all begin with an accurate TDEE estimate.
+The output includes your maintenance TDEE alongside targeted calorie levels for different goals: a mild 250 calorie per day deficit for slow, sustainable fat loss; a moderate 500 calorie per day deficit for approximately 1 lb per week fat loss; an aggressive 750 calorie per day deficit for faster cutting; and 250 to 500 calorie surpluses for lean muscle building.
+TDEE is the foundation of every legitimate nutrition approach — IIFYM, flexible dieting, ketogenic dieting, intermittent fasting, reverse dieting, and contest prep all begin with an accurate TDEE estimate.
+Understanding your TDEE demystifies weight management: it explains why you gained weight over the past five years even though nothing felt different (TDEE declines with age and muscle loss), why your old diet stopped working (TDEE fell as you lost weight, eliminating your deficit), and why some weeks the scale does not move despite perfect adherence (water retention masking fat loss).
+For people in the USA, Canada, UK, Australia, and New Zealand who are serious about managing their weight and body composition, knowing TDEE is non-negotiable.
 Compatible with both metric (kg/cm) and imperial (lbs/inches) inputs.
+This tool provides an estimate — individual variation means your true TDEE may differ by up to 10 to 15 percent.
+Use scale weight trends over 2 to 3 weeks to calibrate your actual TDEE from real-world data.

 Formula